samiranrl/Carrom_rl/README.md

 ### Why Carrom?

-It is a challenging domain:
+It is an exciting and challenging domain:

 - The state space is continuous
 - The action space is continuous, with added noise